juliopovedacs/lstm_ui_vuejs/README.md

 #### 2. Install depdendencies

-Unzip the repository and go inside it
+Unzip the project and go inside it

    ```
    $ cd lstm_ui_vuejs/lstm_ui